 over.
 It would seem the other side doesn’t care to curtail their

 aggression.
-It’s a basic leadership concept to make everyone in an
+It’s a basic leadership concept to have everyone in an

 organization feel they’re ALL part of the same team.
 In today’s world,